LYCMIA03/ELEC70015_Human-Centered-Robotics-2026_Imperial/top_esp32/BLDCFOC/README.md

 # ESP32 BLDCMotor & Servo Control

-This folder contains the firmware and python test script for controlling a BLDC motor and a servo via MQTT on an ESP32.
+This folder contains the firmware and python test script for controlling the smart sorting bin via MQTT on an ESP32.

 ## MQTT Configuration